Skip to content

 Again, find one method that works for you.
 In my experience, self-censure tips are difficult to enforce if you don’t have 100% discipline.
 Having a second set of friendly and constructive ears to keep the attention high is often more helpful, and in the end, more effective.

-How have you dealt with vocal tics, sloppy words, odd noises and the like?
-They’re so common, and hard to beat.
+How have you tried to eliminate vocal tics, sloppy words, odd noises and the like?
+They’re so common!
+And, often hard to beat.
 Please add your thoughts or comments below.

 No comment yet, add your voice below!